quantin96/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Unarchive students**

+Preconditions: User is accessing the archive list and there are archived students.
 **MSS**
 1. Tutor requests to unarchive a list of students.
 2. Mentorstack unarchives the corresponding students.